Rome Statute: Jurisdiction, structure and amendment

 1.The Court may not proceed with a request for surrender or assistance which would require the requested State to act inconsistently with its obligations under international law with respect to the State or diplomatic immunity of a person or property of a third State, unless the Court can first obtain the cooperation of that third State for the waiver of the immunity.

 The Al-Bashir arrest warrant decisions have shed some light into the apparent conflict between these two articles by establishing two strong arguments in favor of the universality of Article 27 and the nonexistence of a conflict with Article 98.
 The first argument, commonly known as "The Security Council route," claims that when a situation is referred to the Court in accordance with Article 13(b) of the Rome Statute, the Security Council is placing the state in question in the position of a state party to the Rome Statute, including the waiver of Article 27.
 In the absence of a Security Council referral, the Court has included a plethora of other justifications for its decision.
 The argument, one of the justifications of the Court which was reaffirmed in the decision against Mongolia in 2024, is highlighting the grammatical interpretation of Article 98(1).
 The lack of reference on heads of state in the article, and the clear grammatical meaning that the article applies only to the state or diplomatic immunity of a person or property of a third state, is a strong indicator that the article is not an exception to Article 27 for heads of state of states not party.

 The Rome Statute established three bodies: the International Criminal Court itself, the Assembly of States Parties (ASP), and the Trust Fund for Victims.
 The ASP has two subsidiary bodies.
 These are the Permanent Secretariat, established in 2003, and an elected Bureau which includes a president and vice-president.
 The ICC itself has four organs: the Presidency (with mostly administrative responsibilities); the Divisions (the Pre-Trial, Trial, and Appeals judges); the Office of the Prosecutor; and the Registry (whose role is to support the other three organs).
 The functions of these organs are detailed in Part 4 of the Rome Statute.

 Any amendment to the Rome Statute requires the support of a two-thirds majority of the states parties, and an amendment (except those amending the list of crimes) will not enter into force until it has been ratified by seven-eighths of the states parties.
-A state party which has not ratified such an amendment may withdraw with immediate effect.
+A state party which has not ratified such an amendment may withdraw with immediate effect, as long as it does so within a year of the amendment taking effect.
 Any amendment to the list of crimes within the jurisdiction of the court will only apply to those states parties that have ratified it.
 It does not need a seven-eighths majority of ratifications.